FallenPlan/TVIK4I_WEBAlk/Practice/TVIK4I_gyak05/dependencyPractice/README.md

--run alltests with coverage and see the code test coverage statistics
+-run all tests with coverage and see the code test coverage statistics